Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Douglas Chen Bunker billionaire who eventually joins Ch7, Ch9

-Marcus Sullivan Tech billionaire, father of Lila Ch6
+Adrian Sullivan Tech billionaire, father of Lila Ch6

-Lila Chen Heritage Commons, Marcus’s daughter Ch6
+Lila Chen Heritage Commons, Adrian’s daughter Ch6

 Deep Research Notes